-A combined score of 1000 on the verbal and quantitative sections of the Graduate Record Examination with at least 5 on the Analytical Writing section.
-(This score will be re-evaluated when the new GRE revised General Test is released in August 2011)
+- A combined score of 300 on the verbal and quantitative sections of the Graduate Record Examination (GRE).

 International applicants must meet additional requirements for admission.
 Please note that F-1 students are not eligible for online programs.
 If you have additional questions about admission to doctoral programs (for international students), click here.

 International applicant deadline is December 1.
 For all other applicants, February 1 is priority deadline, and May 1 is the final deadline (space available).